My Daddy, Floyd Otto Spencer

 NOTE: Though there is more to relate, as to my father’s history, I will relate it in the context of my own continuing Memoirs.

-So, for now, I conclude this nine-part series,”My Daddy,” with the lyrics of the following comical song I wrote — for there is a verse in it about my amazing father.
-But first this intro:
+For now, I conclude my nine-part series,”My Daddy,” (Renamed with the lyrics of the following comical song I wrote.
+There is a verse in it about my amazing father.
+But first this Intro:

 Dearest friends and fans: Please note: